 Once your condition has stabilized, it can help to consult with an experienced California motorcycle accident attorney to figure out if you have a right to compensation.
 Not every motorcycle accident leads to a lawsuit.
 But in many cases the accident is not primarily, or even partially, your fault.
 Instead, someone else’s poor decision—to turn left in front of you, to change lanes without looking, to leave debris in the roadway—leads to a bike wreck and lasting injuries.

-An experienced California motorcycle accident attorney at Gomez Trial Attorneys can investigate a motorcycle accident to identify whose bad choices lead to injuries and fatalities.
+An experienced California motorcycle accident attorney at The Gomez Law Firm can investigate a motorcycle accident to identify whose bad choices lead to injuries and fatalities.
 A lawyer can also reach out to those parties and/or their insurance companies to try and negotiate a fair settlement of the injured biker’s claims.
 And the attorney can take legal action in California courts, if needed, to recover the compensation an injured motorcyclist deserves.
 To learn more, contact a California motorcycle accident lawyer today.Posted in: Motor Vehicle Accidents

 no fees unless we recover money on your behalf